Lab 10: Quaternions#

 Else use SLERP

-To implement smoothing in a first-person camera we calculate a target quaternion using the mouse input and then use SLERP to calculate the interpolated quaternion between the current camera quaternion and the target quaternion (Fig. 115).
-This interpolated quaternion becomes the camera quaternion and is used to perform the rotations on the camera vectors.
+To implement smoothing in a first-person camera we add a target camera rotation quaternion to the Camera class and change the quaternion calculations so that we rotate this quaternion based on the mouse input.
+We then use SLERP to calculate the interpolated quaternion between the current camera rotation quaternion and the target camera rotation quaternion (Fig. 115).
+This interpolated quaternion becomes the new camera rotation quaternion and is used to perform the rotations on the camera vectors.

 Fig. 115 Camera smoothing using SLERP.#